Last updated on November 7th, 2023 at 01:11 pm

 Fred Boissonnas was born in 1858 in Geneva from a family that moved from Marseilles in southern France to Switzerland.

-The origin of the family did Fred to believe that he was a descendant of Greek navigators, this may explain his interest and love for the Greeks, especially those of the countryside …
+Due to the origin of the family, Fred believed that he was a descendant of Greek navigators, this may explain his interest and love for the Greeks, especially those of the countryside …

-Towards the end of his Greek adventure shortly before 1930, he spend some time in Mount Athos where he photographed many details of monastic life and the monasteries.
+Towards the end of his Greek adventure shortly before 1930, he spends some time in Mount Athos where he photographed many details of monastic life and the monasteries.

 He died in Geneva in 1946.